saniaahmad9/FinalProject/README.md

 # FinalProject
-For our Final Project, we have built a Flask App where you can view a live International Space Station Tracker
+For our Final Project, we built a Flask app all about the International Space Station (ISS).
+View our site to see a live ISS tracker and learn more about the path the ISS takes around the world with our embedded Tableau dashboards.

+View our live app here: https://issproject.herokuapp.com/homepage